Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 The honest middle

-How to budget for a Shopify project — a worked-example framework
+How to budget for a Shopify project

 A reliable budget has four parts: direct cost, contingency, ancillary costs, and time cost.